laanwj/etna_viv/doc/hardware.md

     01011 Return
     01101 Chip select

 Arguments are always padded to 2 32-bit words.
-Number of arguments depends on the opcode, and sometimes on the first word of the command.
+Number of argument words depends on the opcode, and sometimes on the first word of the command.

 See `cmdstream.xml` for detailed overview of commands and arguments.
 The most commonly used command is